 Party On, Online: Virtual Beer Pong Becomes An Emotional Lifeline For Workers

-A springtime stroll, baking bread, or binging shows can be a tonic for a life lived in lockdown.
+A springtime stroll, baking bread or binging shows can be a tonic for a life lived in lockdown.
 But some workers doing their jobs remotely are carrying on by partying on, virtually.

 Normally at this time of year, DJ Haddad and his co-workers run raucous rounds of college basketball competitions.
 "We're really missing March Madness — it's kind of a big thing on our team," says Haddad, CEO of Haddad & Partners, an advertising company in Fairfield, Conn., with nearly 70 employees around the world.